 We may be surprised to note that the use of a name or a quasi-name in calling someone amounts to a speech act or a language game in the sense of Wittgenstein (furthermore, you do not succeed in calling a person, unless that person provides an appropriate response).
 Like speech acts and language games, calling someone has some felicity conditions.
 We normally call someone who is intent on a course of action that is different from ours, in order to get his/her attention and for him/her to embark on a course of action which did not matter to her/him before the calling, as s/he was intent on doing something else.
 We presuppose somehow that s/he attended some other business.
 If I call John, when John walks in the street in the opposite direction, it is not clear that he would have turned round anyway, but when I call “John”, he turns round and seeks the source of the calling.
 If he does not recognize the face of the person who called him, he may reach the conclusion that the speaker was under a false impression (that he called the wrong person); but if he recognizes the face of the person who called him, he may stop, direct his attention towards that person, and address him/her to see what the reason for calling him was.
 There are differences between addressing someone and calling her.
 We can address someone by merely using a pronominal, but if we are calling her by name, then we are obviously calling her.
 Calling someone can bring with it perlocutionary or illocutionary effects.
-For example, I may call Angela to wake her up, so I am not only calling her, but I am also waking her up (Capone forthcoming) Perlocutionary acts are consequences of locutionary acts.
+For example, I may call Angela to wake her up, so I am not only calling her, but I am also waking her up (Capone forthcoming).
+Perlocutionary acts are consequences of locutionary acts.
 An example by Wittgenstein is this.
 In delivering a lecture, I may succeed in getting my students to sleep.
 This can be an unintended or intended event.
 But certainly, we do not define the illocutionary act of calling (or giving the lecture) as waking someone up or getting her to sleep.
 However, in using a proper name or a quasi-name, I may scold someone, using derogatory intonation.
 We can set up a case in favour of having two illocutionary forces associated with calling someone by proper name or quasi-name.